 Collaboration Makes The Difference

 Even when the brief is written by the client, a collaborative effort between the client and the designer is essential.
-Many times, the client gives not everything us designers need to know, mainly by their lack of knowledge of the design perspectives.
+Many times, the client gives not everything we designers need to know, mainly by their lack of knowledge of the design perspectives.
 So, it is essential to have our own ‘templates’ to deliver what the clients want and show them our professionalism and, I would say, save the clients’ future problems and money.

-Both parties, the client and the designer, have different objectives.
+Both parties, the client, and the designer have different objectives.
 But a collaborative effort will allow both parties to clarify their goals and objectives with input from stakeholders and agreed, written, accountability for the final product.

 The Benefits Of Design Briefs

-- Provide designers with insight, background and substance for the effective creation of the visual design.
+- Provide designers with insight, background, and substance for the effective creation of the visual design.

 - Offer the designer a clear expectation from the client for the work to be delivered.